 It also makes it possible to install a set of backup iron sights (or a magnifier) on your AR-15 (or pistol caliber carbine) by leaving open real estate on your picatinny rail behind the optic itself.

 Let’s dissect this further.

 Your rifle’s zero:

 This one is very important because if you mount it in the wrong spot it could lose its zero.
-The reason why, is because while the handguard on your rifle may be pretty stable, it still moves ever so slightly.
+The reason why, is because while the handguard (AKA rail) on your rifle may be pretty stable, it still moves ever so slightly.

 Because it doesn’t move it eliminates any possibility of the optic losing zero, outside of the optic (because your optic could always lose zero on its own).

 One of the reasons a firearm like the one pictured above makes a lot of sense is for defensive situations.
 There is almost nothing better equipped for a self-defense incident like the AR-15 that is properly setup for the role it’s in.